himavan/resume_manager/README.md

-# RESUME MANAGERS AND JOB APPLICATIONS MANAGER
+# RESUMES AND JOB APPLICATIONS MANAGER
 Application for managing resumes by students and managing application by Jobs managers